opendr-eu/opendr/docs/reference/object-detection-2d-nanodet.md

 Provided with the path, it creates the *path* directory, if it does not already exist.
 Inside this folder, the model is saved as *nanodet_{model_name}.pth* and a metadata file *nanodet_{model_name}.json*.
 If the directory already exists, the *nanodet_{model_name}.pth* and *nanodet_{model_name}.json* files are overwritten.
-If optimization is performed, the optimized model is saved instead.

 Parameters: